 Describe very briefly HOW you want to answer the question and which methods you will use to do so.

 Anything is possible, even ONE expert interview in a non-empirical literature thesis.
 The own results of the analyses can be discussed with the expert.
 The knowledge gained from this will be incorporated into the text.

 8. Main chapter of the thesis

-List only briefly the main chapters, i.e. the chapters for the first level.
+List only briefly the main chapters, i.e. the initial chapters.
 You should not have more than 6 main chapters.